jesster413/agusmakmun.github.io/_project/Titanic-Survivability-Odds.md

 In sum, this dataset has 891 rows across 12 columns, five of which are categorical columns: 'Name',	'Sex',	'Ticket',	'Cabin',	'Embarked' and seven of which are numerical columns: 'PassengerId',	'Survived',	'Pclass',	'Age',	'SibSp',	'Parch',	'Fare'.

-Given that the 'Cabin' category was missing almost 80% of its data, I decided not to try to impute the missing values and instead relabeled them as "UI" (Unidentified).
+Given that the 'Cabin' category was missing almost 80% of its data, I decided not to try to impute the missing values and instead relabeled them as "UI" (Unidentified) from which I then stripped just the first letter from all the cabins in order to make a dummy column called Cabin_category.
+This column organized the cabins in this neat array: 'A', 'B', 'C', 'D', 'E', 'F', 'G', 'T', 'U'.
 The 'Age' feature, however, was only missing about 20% of its data, so it made sense to me to impute the missing values using MICE within the fancyimpute package.
 I decided to drop the two rows in the 'Embarked' feature entirely.

-For illustrative purposes, I plotted some graphs to help visualize the dataset.
+For illustrative purposes, I plotted some graphs with Plotly to help visualize the dataset.
+In the 'Age' plot, we can see that the majority of people who died were in the 20-39 bins, whereas the majority of people who lived were in the 0-9 bin.
+It makes sense that children would have been prioritized both in terms of what was considered the moral thing to do as well as how much space they took up on the life rafts.

 <div>